peterkvt80/vbit-iv/README.md

 * Install VBIT2 as detailed in the Github project.
 Use vbit-config to add services and select one to display.
 * Download the ZIP and unpack it somewhere convenient.
 (Or clone it if you want to keep the code up to date)
 * Click on the font files and install them onto your system.
 These are teletext2.ttf and teletext4.ttf.
 For Raspberry Pi OS just copy them to the fonts folder.
+* You also need to install screeninfo from PyPI.
+From Thonny you can just add it using the package manager.
+You can also download it and unpack it in the vbit-iv folder.
+If you don't install it then the code will run but without any graphics.

 # Running
 Move to your vbit-iv/ directory.
 There are a number of ways that you could run the code.